What is MQTT Protocol?

 Quality of Service (QoS) Levels in MQTT Protocol in IoT - A Key Communication Protocol in IoT

-The MQTT protocol in IoT is an important part of communication protocols in IoT, known for its adaptability and efficient handling of diverse communication requirements.
-The three distinct Quality of Service (QoS) levels in the MQTT protocol help ensure data transmission reliability, allowing developers to choose a level that matches their application's needs.
+The MQTT protocol is a cornerstone of communication protocols in IoT, recognized for its adaptability and efficiency in managing diverse communication requirements.
+By offering three distinct Quality of Service (QoS) levels, the MQTT protocol in IoT ensures reliable data transmission.
+This flexibility allows developers to select the QoS level best suited to their application's needs, enhancing the overall performance of IoT systems.

 • QoS 0: "At Most Once" – Lightweight and Efficient